On The War Memorial Trail…..In Conversation With RCAF Pilot Captain Scott Nantes

 Thank you to Wayne and Janet Quigley, Betty Lou and Louann Wood, and Eve Johnson for the photos and information about Bob Dickie.
 Thank you also to Historic Interpretation/Museum Planner Don Smith, who helped with plane identification and the planes used in RCAF training schools, as well as clarifying the Pathfinder role of No 97 Squadron and the final flight of Lancaster JB312.

-If you have information to share about Bob Dickie and the other airmen mentioned, or can help in identification of the men in the various photos, please contact Pieter at memorialtrail@gmail.com, comment on the blog, or send a tweet to @researchmemori1.
+If you have information to share about Bob Dickie and the other airmen mentioned, or can help in identification of the men in the various photos, please contact Pieter at memorialtrail@gmail.com, or comment on the blog.

 © Daria Valkenburg